bahlo/arne.me/content/_index.md

 ---
 title: "Home"

+hero: Arne Bahlo is a software engineer working as team lead on the database of a serverless log management solution at Axiom.

 openSource:
   - repo: bahlo/sonyflake-rs
     description: A distributed unique ID generator written in Rust, inspired by Twitter's Snowflake.